ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 adn also mimic and integrates perfectly our current workflow that is centralized on github.

-### Key Enhancements:
+### Key Enhancements

 1. **Integration with Bytebase**:

-   - Integrate Bytebase into our database change management workflow to centralize and automate the tracking of schema changes.
+   * Integrate Bytebase into our database change management workflow to centralize and automate the tracking of schema changes.
 Bytebase provides features such as version control, schema diff, and issue tracking, which will enhance our ability to manage database changes effectively.

 2. **Automation of Change Management**:

-   - Leverage Bytebase's automation capabilities to automate repetitive tasks involved in schema changes, such as generating SQL scripts, reviewing changes, and deploying updates.
+   * Leverage Bytebase's automation capabilities to automate repetitive tasks involved in schema changes, such as generating SQL scripts, reviewing changes, and deploying updates.
 This automation will reduce manual effort, minimize the risk of errors, and improve the efficiency of our change